therealchiko/therealchiko.github.com/_posts/2013-04-23-letting-go-of-your-passion.md

 ---
-title: Letting of your passion
+title: Letting go of your passion
-tags: life learning
+tags: [personal-growth, mindfulness, adaptability, life-lessons, perspective]
 layout: post
+categories: ["Success"]
 ---

 A couple of weeks ago, I decided to stop many of the habits I had taken up in the past two, three years.
 That meant a lot of coding, consuming [entreporn](http://news.ycombinator.com/) and talking a lot about opportunities we should be exploiting.
 What triggered this was not that I was feeling burned out, unmotivated or discouraged but I decided to find out what it felt like to live in an inhibited world once again.